Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-UpgradetoCH-TechnicalAPI.md

 ---

-> :memo: **Note:** It is important to know the platform you are transacting on in order to review the most pertinent information for your migration to Commerce Hub.
+> :memo: **Note:** It is important to know the platform you are transacting on in order to review the most pertinent information for your upgrade to Commerce Hub.

 ### Payeezy Gateway Direct